On the Decay of Almost Periodic Solutions of Anisotropic Degenerate Parabolic-Hyperbolic Equations: Introduction

 and also for a.e.\ $t>0$,

 \end{proposition}

 \textsc{Proof:} We follow closely with the due adaptations the proof of proposition~1.3 in \cite{Pv2}.
-We first recall that by using the doubling of variables method of Kruzhkov \cite{Kr}, as adapted by Carrillo \cite{Ca} to the isotropic degenerate parabolic case and \cite{BK} to the anisotropic one, we obtain
+We first recall that by using the doubling of variables method of Kruzhkov \cite{Kr}, as adapted by Carrillo \cite{Ca} to the isotropic degenerate parabolic case, we obtain

 in the sense of distributions in $\R_+^{d+1}$.
 As usual, we define a sequence approximating the indicator function of the interval $(t_0,t_1]$ , by setting for $\nu\in\N$,